5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Use a spoon to stir the cement and water mixture until it dissolved into a thick liquid

-Step 5: Soak the fabric
+Step 5: Soak the Fabric

 Return to the basketball that you wrapped in plastic film